 Company car tax for electric cars

-Why an electric company car?
+Why choose an electric company car?

 First, however, let's look at why you should ditch your petrol or diesel vehicle for an electric car other than for tax purposes.